jamwyatt/etcdClientAPI/README.md

 requeries the same key using the 'next' index to ensure that the stream never drops an event.
 Both cases, the APi allows for recursive watching of a tree or a single node.

-Now supports basic Set/Get of a value in etcd.
+Now supports basic Set/Get/Delete of a value in etcd.
 The node must exist.
 Next is node management and listing.

-Included 'delete'
+Get supports recursive 'get' and the response datastructure supports a recursive structure and related print.

 Also, there are error values in the main response structure to report Etcd errors (Cause/ErrorCode/Message).